reelsaemon/PBN4SIQ/README.md

 - Query the Process-aware Bayesian Network with the framework provided by the `bnlearn` package we rely on in our implementations.
 We provide exemplary queries that can be used and adapted by practitioners.

 ## Scripts
-We provide two scripts for execution.
-One for Next Activity and Remaining Trace Prediction (`evaluation_suffix.R`) and one for using the Process-aware Bayesian Network as a Process Query System (`evaluation_query.R`).
+We provide multiple scripts for execution.
+The `2x_model_training_x.R` files are for model training for each application (Next Activity and Remaining Trace Prediction or the Process Query System).
+Files (`3x_evaluation_x.R`) are for evaluating the two applications. `10_preliminaries.R` loads the required extensions as well as the `custom_BN_functions.R`.